BASE4

 Thursday, 10 July 2025 / Published in Base4

-ASHRAE Just Changed the Game for A2L Refrigerant Piping.
+ASHRAE Just Changed the Game for Refrigerant Piping

-ASHRAE’s 2024 update introduces a key change: under certain conditions, developers using A2L refrigerants (like R-32 or R-454B) may no longer need to run piping through a shaft.
+ASHRAE’s recent update in 2025 introduces a key change: under certain conditions, developers using flammable refrigerant (such as A2L) may not need to run piping through a rated shaft.

 Let’s Review your Project